rreece/markdown2bib/README.md

 -   Test things better.
 -   ~~Add "edition" for books.~~
 -   ~~Allow incollections to be missing the editor.~~
+-   Find a way for bibtex notes to be displayed.
 -   Eat a baby.